anywhichway/timewave/README.md

 The file `timewave.js` in the root directory exports `Clock`,`D`, and `Period`. `D` is for Duration.

-Transpiling is left to the consumer.
-However, the code will run directly in contemporary browsers.
+The code will run directly in contemporary browsers using modules.
+There is a browser version that also creates a global Timewave with the properties `Clock`, `Period` and `D`.

 `Clock` is a psuedo-class.
 It is a Proxy around a `Date` object.
 Nothing will ever be an `instanceof` a Clock.
 A `Clock` is an `instanceof` a `Date`.